Logos and uniforms of the Pittsburgh Steelers: Modern classics

 The Steelers are often praised and recognized with their uniforms due to their traditional style while other teams such as the Arizona Cardinals, Atlanta Falcons, Denver Broncos and Minnesota Vikings have introduced more radical uniforms in recent years.
 When Reebok signed a contract to become the exclusive uniform supplier to the NFL in 2000 (replacing Nike, whom the Steelers had from 1997-2000, and had Starter before Nike) Reebok had announced that all NFL teams would be changing their uniforms for the 2002 NFL season, when Reebok's contract took effect.
 Dan Rooney, one of the league's most influential owners, stated several times in public that the Steelers would NOT be changing their uniforms despite Reebok stating otherwise.
 Eventually, Reebok rescinded its proposal due to several owners protesting after taking Rooney's lead.
 (The Buffalo Bills and Seattle Seahawks redesigned their uniforms for 2002 anyway.)
-Aside from introducing throwbacks in 2007, the Steelers did not made any changes to their uniforms during Reebok's time as the NFL's uniform supplier.
+Aside from introducing throwbacks in 2007, the Steelers did not make any changes to their uniforms during Reebok's time as the NFL's uniform supplier.
 When the league switched to Nike in 2012, the Steelers again stood pat on their uniforms, although they did replace their throwback design.

 In 1979, the team gave the Big Ten's Iowa Hawkeyes permission to use the Steelers uniform designs, since both teams had the same color scheme.
 Aside from Iowa using its Tigerhawk logo as well as continuing to use the block numbers that the Steelers themselves replaced with the rounder numbers in 1997, the two uniform sets remain identical today.